What Is a Master’s in Data Science?

 - Drive business strategy

-These professionals are assets for all industries that are experiencing a shortage of candidates who have the technical skills to perform this job.
-Equipped with a master’s degree, professionals may have opportunities for greater earning potential.
-This data science master's degree is ideal for professionals who are interested in advancing their career, making discoveries with big data, working with new innovative technologies and pursuing research-oriented, forward-thinking leadership roles to impact business decisions.
+These data science professionals are assets for all industries that are experiencing a shortage of candidates who have the technical skills to perform this job.
+The master’s in data science program is ideal for professionals who are interested in advancing their career, making discoveries with big data, working with new innovative technologies and pursuing research-oriented, forward-thinking leadership roles to impact business decisions.

 About the Online Data Science Master's Program at GCU

-GCU’s College of Science, Engineering and Technology offers this MS in Data Science program 100 percent online to meet the needs of adult students and working professionals.
-By learning through an innovative digital learning platform, students are able to study from anywhere, anytime, and according to their schedule.
-Students who prefer to learn as part of a traditional classroom may choose to enroll in GCU’s evening campus program.
-Also, the data science master’s values-based curriculum is based on GCU’s Christian worldview, which advocates for ethical decision making.
+GCU’s College of Science, Engineering and Technology offers this MS in Data Science program 100% online to meet the needs of adult students and working professionals.
+By learning through an innovative digital learning platform, students are able to study from anywhere, anytime, according to their schedule.
+The data science master’s values-based curriculum is based on GCU’s Christian worldview, which advocates for ethical decision making.

 Students will gain competencies in these domains: